-In case of a work emergency, a rapid evacuation solution for a single victim is an accompanied descent done by a co-worker.
+In the event of a work emergency, a rapid evacuation solution for a single victim is an accompanied descent carried out by a co-worker.

 - Read the technical notice before viewing the following techniques.

 - It is important to fully understand the information provided in the technical notice before using this complementary information

 - Consult a professional before attempting to perform these techniques on your own.

 The I’D S can be used to control a two-person descent, up to a maximum load of 200 kg.

 The recommended descent speed must not exceed 0.5 m/s.

 To improve control, using an extra-friction solution is essential.

 Above 200 kg, tests have shown that descent control becomes very difficult, and unforgiving of any operator error or incident during the operation.

 - If practicing a short descent on a dry rope, descent control remains manageable.